Center for Advancing Teaching Excellence: Course Design

 All effective courses begin with a careful and intentional design process that structures content to promote student-centered engagement, critical thinking, and practical application of knowledge.
 For additional information about the course design process, coaching to integrate PBL in your courses, or help with any of the topics below please schedule a CATE consultation.

-Coming Soon: Project-Based Learning Showcase
+Project-Based Learning Showcase

 Katie Bradford headshot, woman with blonde hair and red lipstick, smiling facing forward in a blue jacket and print scarf